AOEpeople/Tagging/README.md

     php bin/tagging git https://github.com/company/package.git /path/to/local/checkout --commit-and-push=version.txt --message="my custom commit message"

+### Custom start version
+Sometimes you need to define from which version the new one is generated.
+For example you have the following already existing versions:
+ - 1.1.0
+ - 1.2.0

+But you need to create a patch version for 1.1.0 (1.1.1).
+Since this library is always using your latest version for increasing it will create a patch version for 1.2.0 (1.2.1).
+To avoid this it is possible to specify a start version  by setting the option `--from-versiom` with the value `1.1.0`.
+This will create the version 1.1.1.

+    php bin/tagging git https://github.com/company/package.git /path/to/local/checkout --from-versiom=1.1.0

 ### Evaluate (dry run)
 You can set the `--evaluate` option to find out which tag/version will be created.
 If set, nothing is really done.
 You just get an output of the next version/tag that would be created without the evaluate option.